 Soaps and shower gel:

-I am personally a big fan of natural soaps especially those that are handmade, vegan, and suitable for use on hair, face, and skin because what is right for hair is good for the whole body (I only use soap for my skin) but I appreciate the fact that it is good for the hair too.
+I am personally a big fan of natural soaps especially those that are handmade, vegan, and suitable for use on hair, face, and skin.
+If it is right for hair and face is also good for the whole body although I only use soap for my skin, I appreciate the fact that it is good for the face and hair too.

 After patting it dry, I apply body-oil, lotion, or cream depending on the season.
 Soap is not everyone’s thing.
 People have told me they get dry skin when they use soap.
-That is true in my case too, and I have dehydrated skin, that’s why it is essential to have natural handmade-soap.
+That is true in my case too, and I have dehydrated skin, that’s why it is essential to use natural handmade-soap if you like to use soap.

 Shower gel vs. body wash: Some people prefer shower gels or body wash over soap.
 Both shower gels and body washes are detergents or soap-like and are chemically different than soaps.
-They have sodium Hydroxide are both perfumed and have less fat than soaps, Whereas shower gel is thicker and firmer than the wash.
-It may contain exfoliating ingredients like sea salt earth and has a stronger scent like lemongrass and fresh ocean when you open the bottle.
-Body-wash is thinner, creamy like dish-soap, with a milder scent and has ingredients that are suitable for hydrating the skin.
+They have sodium Hydroxide mostly perfumed and have less fat than soaps, Shower gel is thicker and firmer than the wash.
+It may contain exfoliating ingredients like sea salt earth and has a stronger scent like lemongrass and fresh ocean when you open the bottle Body-wash is thinner, creamy like dish-soap, has a milder scent, and has ingredients that are suitable for hydrating the skin.

-The shower gel is more suitable for the summer because the skin is already hydrated.
-The body-wash is ideal for a cold, dry climate.
+Shower-gel is more suitable for the summer because the skin is already hydrated while the body-wash is ideal for a cold, dry climate.
 Both shower gels and body wash have a lot of water and fragrance in them that can cause dry skin.
 If you are prone to have dry skin make sure, the ingredients are skin-friendly.

 Bath and bubbles: